DinoChiesa/Apigee-GCP-Logging-Example/Readme.md

 # Stackdriver demo proxy

-This API Proxy shows how to do logging from Edge to Stackdriver using built-in policies, plus the JWT Generator callout.
+This repo includes two distinct API Proxy bundles showing how to do logging from Apigee Edge to Google Stackdriver.

 ## What is Stackdriver?

-[Stackdriver](https://stackdriver) is a SaaS for logging, monitoring, and alerting.
+[Stackdriver](https://cloud.google.com/stackdriver/) is a SaaS for logging, monitoring, and alerting.
 It started as an independent company but was acquired by Google in 2014, and is now part of the Google Cloud Platform (as is Apigee Edge).
 Stackdriver exposes a REST API to allow systems or applications to write log messages into the Stackdriver log.
 There is a UI for viewing the messages, configuring alerts on the messages, and so on.

 ## How does Stackdriver complement Apigee Edge?